Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems: Introduction

 As an application, when $k=n$, one can compute in linear time, exactly, the {furthest nearest neighbor distance}; that is, the nearest neighbor distance of the point whose nearest neighbor is furthest away.
 This measure can be useful, for example, in meshing applications where such a point is a candidate for a region where the local feature size is large and further refinement is needed.

 We are unaware of any previous work directly on this problem, although one can compute this quantity by solving the all-nearest-neighbor problem, which can be done in $O(n \log n)$ time \cite{c-faann-83}.
-This is to some extent the ``antithesis'' to Rabin's algorithm for the closest pair problem, and it is somewhat surprising that it can also be solved in linear time.
+This algorithm is to some extent the ``antithesis'' to Rabin's algorithm for the closest pair problem, and it is somewhat surprising that it can also be solved in linear time.

-\item \textbf{The $k$\th longest \MST edge} (\secref{longest:MST}).
+\item \textbf{The $k$\th longest \MST edge} (\secref{longest_MST}).
 Given a set $\PntSet$ of $n$ points in $\Re^d$, we can $(1+\eps)$-approximate, in $O(n/\eps^d)$ time, the $k$\th longest edge in the \MST of $\PntSet$.

-\item \textbf{Smallest ball with a monotone property} (\secref{min:cluster}).
-Consider a property defined over a set of points, $\PntSet$, that is monotone; that is, if $\PntSetA \subseteq \PntSetB \subseteq \PntSet$ has this property then $\PntSetB$ must also have this property.
+\item \textbf{Smallest ball with a monotone property} (\secref{min_cluster}).
+Consider a property defined over a set of points, $\PntSet$, that is monotone; that is, if $\PntSetA \subseteq \PntSetB \subseteq \PntSet$ has this property, then $\PntSetB$ must also have this property.
 Consider such a property that can be easily checked, for example, (i) whether the set contains $k$ points, or (ii) if the points are colored, whether all colors are present in the given point set.
 Given a point set $\PntSet$, one can $(1+\eps)$-approximate, in $O(n /\eps^d)$ time, the smallest radius ball $\ball$, such that $\ball \cap \PntSet$ has the desired property.
 For example, we get a linear time algorithm to approximate the smallest ball enclosing $k$ points of $\PntSet$.
 The previous algorithm for this problem \cite{hm-facsk-05} was significantly more complicated.
 Furthermore, we can approximate the smallest ball such that all colors appear in it (if the points are colored), or the smallest ball such that at least $t$ different colors appear in it, etc.

-More generally, the kind of monotone properties supported are \emph{sketchable}; that is, properties for which there is a small summary of a point-set that enables one to decide if the property holds, and furthermore, given summaries of two disjoint point sets, the summary of the union point-set can be computed in constant time.
+More generally, the kind of monotone properties supported are \emph{sketchable}; that is, properties for which there is a small summary of a point set that enables one to decide if the property holds, and given summaries of two disjoint point sets, the summary of the union point set can be computed in constant time.
 We believe that formalizing this notion of sketchability is a useful abstraction.
 See \secref{sketchable} for details.